pythonpete32/aragoncoop_governance/membership-offboarding.md

 ## Resignation

 At any time Aragon Cooperative members can leave the organization.
-They can do so by creating an Issue in the temp repo titled "Resignation: @member-id-on-keybase".
+They can do so by creating an Issue in the temp repo titled "Resignation: @member-id-on-keybase."
 The Resigation Issue must answer the following questions:
 - What was your intention joining the Aragon Cooperative?
 - What was your experince like overall with the Aragon Cooperative?
 - Why are you leaving the Aragon Cooperative?